WillEckersley/Pinterest_data_pipeline/README.md

 | age                 | integer   |
 | date_joined         | timestamp |

-It was then queried using Databricks SQL.
+The data was then queried using Databricks SQL.
 The following insights were taken from the cleaned dataset:

 -	The most popular Pinterest category in each country.
 -	The number of posts in each category between 2018 and 2022.